Routines for floating point emulation#

 For compatibility with other compilers, the floating point emulation

-routines can be renamed with the DECLARE_LIBRARY_RENAMES
+routines can be renamed with the DECLARE_LIBRARY_RENAMES macro

 (see Implicit Calls to Library Routines).
 In this section, the default names are used.

-Presently the library does not support XFmode
+Presently the library does not support XFmode, which is used

-for long double
+for long double on some architectures.

 Arithmetic functions#